NUCES-Khi/multithreadedconwaygame-SubhanKhurshid/README.md

 ## RollNo - 21k-3096

 ## Overview
 For this assignment, I have implemented Conway's Game of Life algorithm in C language using a two-dimensional array to represent the grid of cells.
 The rules of the game were implemented using conditional statements.
 To run the algorithm concurrently, I created multiple POSIX threads to process different regions of the grid independently.
 I used mutexes and condition variables to synchronize access to the shared data structures such as the grid of cells.
 Finally, I used shell scripting to measure the speedup achieved by running the final application with various numbers of threads.
-The time command was used to measure the execution time of the program.
+The time command was used to measure the execution time of the program and I have plot a graph using matplotlib in python to show the speed up using different number of threads.

 ## Screenshots
 ### Program Output